OPENING RECEPTION Tuesday, June 4 at 7 pm

 Gallery Hours: Tuesday – Saturday 2-5 pm (Closed June 12 and 13 for a private function)

 For more than four decades, Don Swanson has called The Frick Collection in New York City his professional home, rising to become the institution’s Chief of Collections Preservation and Graphic Designer.
 Although he retired from his position in preservation in 2017, Swanson continues in his role as the Frick’s graphic designer.
 Throughout his multi-faceted career at the Frick, Swanson pursued his private passion for painting.
-OSilas Gallery is please to present Color and Form: The Art of Don Swanson, Swanson’s first major solo exhibition featuring twenty-six oil paintings, and OSilas Gallery is delighted to present it.
+OSilas Gallery is please to present Color and Form: The Art of Don Swanson, Swanson’s first major solo exhibition featuring twenty-six oil paintings.

 All works on view will be available for acquisition, with prices available upon request.